 10. JAMES WHITE – Josh Mond

 Through the years New York triumvirate Borderline Films have consistently proved that a triangle is the not only the strongest of shapes, but also the most talented.
-After producing his co-collaborators’ impressive features, Afterschool, Martha Marcy May Marlene and Simon Killer, Josh Mond steps forward with his deeply personal (but not autobiographical) tale of a wayward son spiralling out of control in the wake of family death and terminal illness.
+After producing his co-collaborators’ impressive features, Afterschool, Martha Marcy May Marlene and Simon Killer (featured in my 2013 best of), Josh Mond steps forward with his deeply personal (but not autobiographical) tale of a wayward son spiralling out of control in the wake of family death and terminal illness.
 It’s an intense watch but one which truly earns every ounce of emotion it wrings from you.

 9. VICTORIA – Sebastian Schipper